smartphone

 Considered a killer app, a smartphone is a cell phone that's integrated with a data device, containing the features of a PDA and more.
 Think iPhone, think Android.
 Smartphones, which are mobile phones that act like minicomputers, can access the Web and email and a bunch of other technology features including thousands of apps.
 But beware of smartphone face!

-Historical perspective: In a watershed moment in the history of computing, global shipments of smartphones exceeded those of PCs for the first time in 2010.
+In a watershed moment in the history of computing, global shipments of smartphones exceeded those of PCs for the first time in 2010.
 As of 2011, 83% of people own a cell phone, and more than 50% use a smart phone to access the Internet.
 The competition became so fierce that during 2011-2012, tech companies in the smartphone industry alone spent as much as $20 billion on patent litigation and patent purchases—a sum equivalent to eight Mars rover missions.
 In 2011, for the first time, Apple and Google each spent more on patent lawsuits and purchases than on developing new products.

-By September 2018, roughly 89 percent of teenagers have their own smartphone, up from 41 percent in 2012.
+By September 2018, 89 percent of teenagers had their own smartphone, up from 41 percent in 2012.
 Children were reported as getting their first smartphones at around age 10, down from age 12 in 2012.
 And in the first half of 2018, the Chinese tech giant Huawei sold 95 million smartphones, shipping more phones globally than Apple as sales rose steeply in Europe, the Middle East, and India.

 NetLingo Classification: Net Technology